 Functionality: Cosmos DB claims Cassandra compatibility but without providing a detailed breakdown of supported/not support Cassandra features and it seems unlikely there would be complete feature compatibility (at a minimum, the approach to consistency levels is quite different).
 The documented strategy to import data from Cassandra in Cosmos DB is via CQLshell COPY FROM / COPY TO commands which export data via CSV and generally aren’t suitable for production-size datasets.

-Scalability and Performance: Cosmos provide latency SLAs for the 99th percentile which are comparable to other latency focus offerings such as Scylla.
+Scalability and Performance: Cosmos provides latency SLAs for the 99th percentile which is comparable to other latency focus offerings such as Scylla.
 Cost effectiveness at scale is hard to gauge and is dependent on Azure pricing.

-Breadth of production deployment: Production deployment of Apache Cassandra are likely an order magnitude greater than any of the other products mentioned above.
+The breadth of production deployment: Production deployment of Apache Cassandra is likely an order magnitude greater than any of the other products mentioned above.

 Licensing model: Apache Cassandra is Apache 2.0 Licensed open source software.